 Use the discussion feature after a multiple-choice quiz; ask students to share any lingering questions, and then use these questions to plan future activities and lessons.

 Use the “Link” feature as you embed questions in a video; as the video ends, direct students to a variety of other resources, which could include an online poll, a discussion forum, or even a creation platform.

 Spread the Word

-Feel free to share these images with your colleagues and networks.
+Feel free to share these posters and infographics with your colleagues and networks.